 But you should definitely address all this well beforehand.
 The last thing a couple wants to have to deal with on the morning of their wedding is to be scrambling around on a last-minute hunt for an alternate ceremony location.

 Embrace the Rain

 This wedding at Compass Point Events in Algiers started to have a light drizzle right as the ceremony was about to begin, but the couple opted to remain outside.
-You would have thought that this particular bride's dream was to have a wedding in the rain!
+You would have thought by this particular bride's expressions that her dream was to have a wedding in the rain!
 The venue helped by having a stockpile of umbrellas to distribute to guests.
 Of course, with a heavy downpour, continuing the ceremony outside would likely not have been practical, but in a light rain it's certainly feasible.
 In this case, the main disappointment the couple had was that we were not able to do the outdoor portraits of the two of them that we had planned, but this was alleviated by scheduling a post-wedding portrait session a few weeks later.